-Buckeye Steel Castings, later known as Columbus Castings, is a former foundry in Columbus, Ohio.
+Buckeye Steel Castings, later known as Columbus Castings, is a now-demolished foundry in Columbus, Ohio.
 It was once the largest single-site steel foundry in North America.
 Columbus Castings manufactured steel castings for freight and passenger rail cars, locomotives, construction and mining equipment, and industrial magnets.

 Buckeye Steel Castings, named for the Buckeye tree, was founded in Columbus as the Murray-Hayden Foundry in 1881.
 1 It manufactured cast iron farm implements at a small foundry at the corner of Scioto and Broad streets.
 Finding success in producing iron railroad car couplers, the plant was acquired by W.F.
 Goodspeed in 1888, 11 producing small malleable castings under the Buckeye Malleable Iron Company.